okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/oauth-openid/index.md

 #### Is your client a SPA or native?

-If your client application is a SPA or native application, you should use an authorization flow with PKCE, either the [Interaction Code flow with PKCE](#interaction-code-flow) or [Authorization Code flow with PKCE](#authorization-code-flow-with-pkce).
-If you are doing a redirect flow to an Okta hosted sign-in page, the authorization code flow with PKCE is recommended.
-If you want to embed the sign-in experience, the interaction code flow is recommended.
+If your client application is a SPA or a native application, you should use an authorization flow with PKCE, such as either the [Interaction Code flow with PKCE](#interaction-code-flow) or the [Authorization Code flow with PKCE](#authorization-code-flow-with-pkce).
+If you are doing a redirect flow to an Okta-hosted sign-in page, the Authorization Code flow with PKCE is recommended.
+If you want to embed the sign-in experience, the Interaction Code flow is recommended.

 #### Does the client have an end user?